merlinvn/OUCRU-Malaria-Sim-v3.0.2/README.md

 `./MaSim -c input_file.yml > output.txt`

-And this will write the output of the simulation to the file output.txt.
+And this will write the output of the simulation to the file `output.txt`.

 The first line of the output is the random number seed, and the last line is a list of summary statistics.
-You should delete these lines if you plan on using this file for plot trajectories.
+You should delete these lines if you plan on using this file to plot trajectories.

 Column 1 in the output is the day of the simulation.
 By default, output is recorded every 30 days.